Givens Rotations for QR Decomposition, SVD and PCA over Database Joins: Related Work

 \emph{Householder transformations}~\cite{Householder58b} are particularly efficient for dense matrices~\cite[p.~366]{Higham}.
 MKL and openblas used in our experiments implement this method.
 One Householder transformation sets all but one entry of a vector to $0$, so the QR decomposition of an $m \times n$ matrix can be obtained using $n$ transformations.
 Both Givens and Householder are numerically stable~\cite[Chapter~19]{Higham}.

-The \emph{Gram-Schmidt process}~\cite{Gram83, Schmidt07} computes the orthogonal co\-lumns of $\mat Q$ one after another by subtracting iteratively from the $i$-th column of $\mat A$ all of its projections onto the $1$ to $i-1$ previously computed orthogonal columns of $\mat Q$.
+The \emph{Gram-Schmidt process}~\cite{Gram83,Schmidt07} computes the orthogonal co\-lumns of $\mat Q$ one at a time by subtracting iteratively from the $i$-th column of $\mat A$ all of its projections onto the previously computed $i-1$ orthogonal columns of $\mat Q$.
 A slightly modified variant~\cite{Bjorck67} is numerically stable.
 The modified Gram-Schmidt is mathematically and numerically equivalent to applying Householder transformations to a matrix that is padded with zeros~\cite{BjorckP92}.

 {\bf Implementing Givens rotations.} There are several options on how to set the values $c$ and $s$ of a Givens rotation matrix in the presence of negative values.
 We follow the choice proposed by Bindel~\cite{BindelDKM02}.
 Anderson~\cite{lawn150} defends the original choice~\cite{Givens58} of signs using numerical stability arguments.
 Gentleman~\cite{Gentleman73} shows that one can compute an upper-triangular matrix $\mat R'$ and a diagonal matrix $\mat D$ without computing square roots such that $\mat R = \mat D^{\frac{1}{2}} \mat R'$.
 Stewart~\cite[p.~291]{Stewart} discusses in depth these fast rotations.